Blog / 2019 / #FixRedbubble

 A NOTE ON FAIR USE: You might be able to incorporate someone else’s copyright or trademark into your own work, if you do it in such a way that that is considered “fair use” or in such a way that qualifies as another permissible use.
 However, please be aware that “fair use” typically applies in limited circumstances and isn’t the same as “freedom of speech”.
 Quite frankly “fair use” is a difficult concept, even for the experts, and the scope of “fair use” is different in different countries.
 So even if you think you’ve created a work covered by “fair use” or another permissible use, you should talk to an attorney prior to using it in connection with the Redbubble service.
 While some uses might appear “fair” or permissible to you, we ask that you understand that Redbubble must act in accordance with its Notice and Takedown procedure when a report has been received.
 Additionally, certain works may be taken down without a specific report being received if we are otherwise alerted or aware of potential infringement issues.

 Ultimately, you take full responsibility for the works you upload and display on Redbubble.
 This is reflected in the Redbubble User Agreement.
 Use of the Redbubble website indicates continued acceptance of this Agreement.

 This was the fifth and final straw for me, removed just recently.
 You want to censor political art using some flimsy excuse and then refuse to show me the DMCA takedown that is supposedly motivating your censorship?
 You will regret it.

 May 31, 2019

 Redbubble is scared of #FixRedbubble—scared enough to try to appease me by reinstating one of my artworks!
-But it’s not going to work.
-I’m not backing down until the company changes its policy and starts sharing DMCA takedown notices with creators.
+But that’s not going to shut me up.
+I will keep trying to organize with my fellow artists until the company changes its policy and starts sharing DMCA takedown notices with creators.